Alvin-Cha/Golden-Escape/README.md

 # Golden Escapade
+## Project info
+Editor Version : 2021.3.45f1 ---Updated---> 6000.2.12f1
+Ui Design : Corel DRAW 2020
+3D Modeling : Blender 4.3

-## Developer & Contributions
+# Developer & Contributions
 **Alvin Chandrawinata** — Game Developer & Game Designer

 # Introduction
-My game is inspired by the classic folktale “Timun Mas”.
-It’s a two-player experience where one player becomes the Green Giant, trying to catch Timun Mas, while the other takes the role of Timun Mas herself, using abilities to escape.
-It’s a thrilling chase of cat and mouse.
+Golden Escapade is inspired by the classic folktale Timun Mas.
+This game is all about the escape scene changed into an intense 1v1 chase between Timun Mas (the Girl) and the Green Giant.
+Where both players must think fast, react faster, and use their abilities strategically to win.

 # About
-Golden Escapade: The Chase is a fast-paced 1v1 PvP game inspired by the classic Indonesian folklore.
-One player takes on the role of Timun Mas, using power ups and clever timing to escape, while the other becomes the Green Giant, also using power ups and strategic timing to hunt her down.
-Both players are given a set of unique skills that regenerate over time, creating a tense and dynamic chase where strategy and timing are the keys to victory.
-With balanced gameplay, skill-based mechanics, a little bit of luck, and endless replayability, every match is a thrilling retelling of the legendary escape.
+Golden Escapade: The Chase is a fast-paced 1v1 PvP runner game where:
+- Player 1 controls Timun Mas, switching lanes and using abilities to slow or confuse the Giant.
+- Player 2 controls the Green Giant, spawning obstacles and using grab attempts to stop her.

 The game focuses on:
-- Reflex-based lane switching
+- Reflex based lane switching
 - Strategic skill usage
 - Procedural obstacle spawning
 - Real-time distance tracking between runners

+Both players have unique abilities with cooldowns, encouraging prediction, skill checks, and moment-to-moment decision making.

+# Game Objective
+### Girl (Timun Mas) Objective
+- Run until the finish line
+- Survive the Giant’s attacks and debuff effects
+- Win by keeping triggering the Girl Victory condition

+### Giant Objective
+- Close the distance
+- Use obstacles & disruption abilities to catch up to Timun Mas
+- Perform a successful grab in the Grab Scene

 # Scene Flow Chart